-This Butternut Squash Lasagna is a vegetarian version of classic Italian lasagna.
+This easy butternut squash lasagna recipe is a vegetarian version of classic Italian lasagna.
 It includes tender lasagna noodles cooked in a creamy butternut squash sauce with sage and ricotta cheese.

 This Butternut Squash Lasagna is the ultimate fall comfort food just like any soothing Italian pasta dish.
-Yet this version of a classic is a vegetarian option, as compared to say, this Slow Cooker Easy Lasagna recipe of mine which I simply adore just as much.
+Yet this version of a classic is a vegetarian option, as compared to say, this regular lasagna made in the crockpot, our Slow Cooker Easy Lasagna recipe which I simply adore just as much.

 Personally, I haven’t warded off meat, I just love the food group too much.
 Yet my oldest has been red-meatless for a very long time now.
 Truth be told, when I make vegetarian meals, it’s only because I need a break from chicken and pork.

 Whether that is filling the heart that’s missing red meat more often, well, that’s another topic.
 Spoiler: not really, but.

 I make quite a bit of chicken and pasta dishes, and you’ll find many here on the blog.
 If you’re new and unfamiliar, I’d suggest starting with these Chicken and Spinach Cannelloni Rolls.

 Yet this particular recipe is impressive and has room to suit tastes, so if you want to add chicken, go right ahead.
 You can also add some fresh spinach if you wish – yet of course this recipe is divine as is.